 Exciting New MnRDC Research on Health Reform

-Researchers from the Urban Institute and SHADAC at the University of Minnesota begin MnRDC research to aid in estimation, evaluation, and implementation of the Patient Protection and Affordable Care Act of 2010 (ACA).
-The ACA involves significant changes in health insurance coverage and health care systems across the United States, most of which are implemented at the state level.
-Thus, a full understanding of the effects of the ACA requires state-level data to assess the impacts of reform over time.
-However, the National Health Interview Survey (NHIS), the nation’s primary survey for monitoring health and health care use, is not publicly available at the state level given sample size concerns.
-Researchers will use restricted-access NHIS data from the National Center for Health Statistics (NCHS) to create state-specific weights and multi-year averages of key health care outcomes.
+Researchers from SHADAC at the University of Minnesota begin MnRDC research to aid in estimation, evaluation, and implementation of the Patient Protection and Affordable Care Act of 2010 (ACA).
+In collaboration with Sharon Long, Urban Institute, researchers will use restricted-access NHIS data from the Natioan Center for Health Statistics (NCHS) to create state-specific weights and multi-year averages of key health care outcomes.
 State-level post-stratification weights (using age, race/ethnicity, and sex information from the American Community Survey) will support one-, two-, and three-year state-specific estimates of health insurance coverage, health status, health care utilization, and usual source of care among adults aged 18 years and older in the U.S.

 RDC Annual Conferece